Chapter 2: Core Principles

 ⚡ 2.
 Continuous Availability

 The Principle: Operations work never stops.
-The framework must accommodate 24/7 responsibilities and on-call requirements without creating unsustainable burden.
+The framework must accommodate the reality that critical systems need attention outside business hours, without requiring teams to run unsustainable 24/7 on-call rotations.

 In Practice: